fizban99/microbit_ssd1306/README.rst

 2. Use the LCDAssistant (http://en.radzio.dxp.pl/bitmap_converter/) to generate the hex data.
 3. Copy the hex data into the bitmap_converter.py file and run it on a computer.
 4. Flash a completely empty file from mu.
-5. Copy the generated file to the microbit using the file transfer function in mu
+5. Copy the generated file to the micro:bit using the file transfer function in mu
 6. Create a main.py file, import sdd1206_bitmap and use the function show_bitmap to display the file
+7. Move both main.py and sdd1206_bitmap.py to the micro:bit with the file transfer function in mu

    .. image:: https://cdn.rawgit.com/fizban99/microbit_ssd1306/7f60064d/microbit_with_logo.jpg
       :width: 100%